-All courses must be completed with a grade of of at least 2.0 in the Foundational Curriculum courses at the time of completion.
+All courses must be completed with a grade of "C" or "P" or better.
+Students of at least 2.0 in the Foundational Curriculum courses at the time of completion.

 Completed Core Transfer Map Curricula

 Subject General Pathway STEM Pathway